 Busy, busy, busy this morning!
 With my little one screaming for attention, cooking for a family get-together this evening, and trying to get the house in order, time is a luxury.
 On a hectic morning like this, I need a quick healthy breakfast that will keep me satisfied.
-This 2-minute mug muffin recipe is perfect.
+This cinnamon flax seed low carb muffin in a mug recipe is perfect.

-When I have no time whatsoever, mug muffins are my favorite.
+This takes just two minutes to make!
+When I have no time whatsoever, a low carb muffin in a mug is my favorite.

-Who knew a minute muffin that tastes so good can be so healthy?
+Who knew a low carb muffin in a mug that tastes so good can be so healthy?

-Do you like your mug muffins plain, or topped with something?
-I’d love to hear your ideas or feedback in the comments!
+Do you like your low carb mug muffins plain, or topped with something?
+I’d love to hear your ideas!

 Pin it to save for later!

 Low Carb Cinnamon Flax Seed Muffin in a Mug Recipe

 Click on the underlined text below to buy ingredients!

 Please ensure Safari reader mode is OFF to view ingredients.

 More TIPS about this recipe in the post above!